liamca/sharepoint-indexing-azure-cognitive-search/README.md

 ## Requirements

 - <b>SharePoint Online Site</b>: For the Microsoft Graph REST API to be able to access your content, you will need to provide access to this REST API which will included granting [admin consent](https://learn.microsoft.com/en-us/azure/active-directory/develop/console-app-quickstart?pivots=devlang-python).
 Optionally, if you are a Microsoft Partner or Microsoft Employee, you can also create a demo SharePoint online site from [https://cdx.transform.microsoft.com/](https://cdx.transform.microsoft.com/).
 To become part of the Microsoft Partner Program, please [visit here](https://partner.microsoft.com/dashboard/account/v3/enrollment/introduction/partnership).
-- <b>Azure AI Search Service</b>: The content will be indexed into an Azure Cognitive Search service.
+- <b>Azure AI Search Service</b>: The content will be indexed into an Azure AI Search service.
 You can learn more about how to get [started here](https://learn.microsoft.com/azure/search/search-what-is-azure-search).

 ## Configuring Access for Microsoft Graph REST API